Zoom (software): Vulnerabilities

 On April 20, 2020, the New York Times reported that Dropbox engineers had traced Zoom's security vulnerabilities back over two years, pushing Zoom to address such issues more quickly, and paying top hackers to find problems with Zoom's software.
 In the same article, the New York Times noted that security researchers have praised Zoom for improving its response times, and for quickly patching recent bugs and removing features that could have privacy risks.
 In a blog post on April 1, 2020, CEO Yuan announced a 90-day freeze on releasing new features, to focus on fixing privacy and security issues within the platform.
 On July 1, 2020, at the end of the freeze, the company stated it had released 100 new safety features over the 90-day period.
 Those efforts include end-to-end encryption for all users, turning on meeting passwords by default, giving users the ability to choose which data centers calls are routed from, consulting with security experts, forming a CISO council, an improved bug bounty program, and working with third parties to help test security.
 Yuan also stated that Zoom would be sharing a transparency report later in 2020.

 On November 16, 2020, Zoom announced a new security feature to combat disruptions during a session.
-The new feature was said to be a default for all free and paid users and made available on the Zoom clients for Mac, PC, and Linux, as well as Zoom mobile apps.
+The new feature was said to be a default for all free and paid users and made available on the Zoom clients for Mac, Windows, and Linux, as well as Zoom mobile apps.

 On August 12, 2022, Wired magazine reported on three separate security vulnerabilities discovered by security researcher Patrick Wardle affecting the Zoom Mac OS desktop app.
 The vulnerabilities allowed an attacker who already had access to the Mac device to perform a privilege escalation attack by installing malicious code using the app's auto-update feature, thereby giving them full control over the victim's device.

 Zoombombing

 "Zoombombing" is a phenomenon where uninvited participants join a meeting to cause disruption.
+In July 2019, security researcher Sam Jadali uncovered the DataSpii leak.
+This catastrophic leak was facilitated by a marketing intelligence company known as Nacho Analytics (NA), which provided its members access to the URLs of real-time Zoom meetings of firms such as Oracle, Dell, Walmart, Uber, UCLA and Capital One.
+NA's dissemination of meeting URLs enabled its members to Zoombomb these meetings.
 In April 2020, Zoom increased its default security settings to mitigate Zoombombing.
 The company also created a new "report a user to Zoom" button, intended to catch those behind Zoombombing attacks.